jsiek/abstract-binding-trees/src/examples/BlogTypeSafetyTwoEasy.lagda.md

   _⇒_   : Type → Type → Type
 ```

-The library requires that we specify an extra side condition for the
+The library asks that we specify a side condition for the variable
-variable rule, for which we define the following predicate `𝑉`.
-We
+rule that mediates the variable's type `A` in the environment with the
-don't really need an extra side condition, so we simply choose "true",
+expected type `B`, for which we define the following predicate `𝑉`.
-written `⊤` in Agda.
+For the STLC we simply require that `A ≡ B`.

 ```
 𝑉 : List Type → Var → Type → Type → Set